The Bankrate promise

 Get an eligible credit card

 If you are looking for a way to get an Admirals Club membership for a discount, you can pick up an eligible credit card such as the Citi® / AAdvantage® Executive World Elite Mastercard®*, which is currently the only credit card that includes an Admirals Club membership.
-Keep in mind that the card has an annual fee of $450.
-However, this is cheaper than the $550 starting price for Admirals Club membership.
+Keep in mind that the card has an annual fee of $595 which can help cover part the cost of the Admirals Club membership.

 Admirals Club lounge locations